 Avoid writing a mission statement that’s generic or vague.
 One useful trick is to ask yourself if one of your competitors could use the exact same mission statement.
 This will help you focus on being more specific about your unique purpose, goals, and values.

 Now you know what it takes to craft an effective mission statement.
-So put these tips into practice and you’ll have a clear and concise statement that can keep your company on track.
+Put these tips into practice and you’ll have a clear and concise statement that keeps your company on track.